Gan-Xing/SDKTS/README.md

-# MySDK
+# SDKTS

 ## Languages

 - [English](README.md)
 - [中文](README.zh.md)

-Welcome to MySDK, a simple TypeScript SDK project to kickstart your development.
+Welcome to SDKTS, a simple TypeScript SDK project to kickstart your development.
 This project comes with a well-structured setup, including testing, linting, formatting, documentation generation, and more.

 ## Getting Started